 Fresh Food Supply Chain

 The fresh food supply chain is becoming increasingly complex.
 Not long ago, supply chains were short and relatively local.
-But improved processing and transportation, coupled with year-around demand for fresh foods, has resulted in elongated global fresh food supply chains with produce and proteins sourced from around the world.
+But improved processing, refrigeration and transportation, coupled with year-around demand for fresh foods, has resulted in elongated global fresh food supply chains with produce and proteins sourced from around the world.

 - During summer months, food grown or produced in California or Florida may require several days of shipping.